Fantasia (franchise): Disney Infinity series

 Disney Infinity is an action-adventure sandbox toys-to-life video game series that was first released in 2013.
 The series contained references to Fantasia and other Disney properties.
 A Mickey Mouse figurine based on his appearance in The Sorcerer's Apprentice segment in the films was released on January 26, 2014, with a translucent "Infinite" series version of the figure released as a Toys "R" Us exclusive.
 "Sorcerer's Apprentice Mickey Mouse" is playable in all three games of the series.

 Fantasia: Music Evolved

 Fantasia: Music Evolved is a motion-controlled music rhythm game developed by Harmonix for the Xbox 360 and Xbox One with Kinect.
 It is the interactive successor to Fantasia and Fantasia 2000.
 It was released on October 21, 2014.

 Disney Magic Kingdoms

 Disney Magic Kingdoms includes a Sorcerer costume for Mickey Mouse.
+A Magic Broom and Chernabog appear as playable characters to unlock for a limited time.
 The game also features the attractions based on the franchise Fantasia Gardens and Fairways (featuring the Magic Brooms as non-player characters) and Fantasmic!.